 In young boys, hormone changes during puberty may cause breast enlargement, but the condition normally resolves itself over time.
 Later in life though, men may develop excess breast tissue, leading to enlarged breasts.

-When Gynecomastia Goes Away
+When does Gynecomastia resolve?

-Creams, Pills, and Other “Magic” Gynecomastia Solutions
+Creams, Tablets, and Other “Miraculous” Gynecomastia Remedies

-About Gynecomastia Surgery
+What does Gynecomastia Surgery involve?

 Male breast reduction is a cosmetic procedure that should only be performed by an experienced plastic surgeon.
 The surgeon excises any unwanted breast gland tissue and uses liposuction to remove excess fat in the chest and sculpt the area.

 Most men feel much more confident and have better self-esteem after they have healed from the surgery.
-They typically feel more comfortable in social and intimate situations or at the beach and no longer avoid these kinds of activities.
+They typically feel more comfortable in social and intimate situations or at the beach and no longer avoid these kinds of activities

-Reducing alcohol intake.
+- Reducing alcohol intake.
 Aside from the more obvious negative health effects, alcohol can also increase the risk of male breast enlargement.